gandm/language-babel/README.md

  - Babel [transpilation on file saves](https://github.com/gandm/language-babel#interface-to-babel-v6--v5) (optional).
  - Babel transpile of all files in a directory or directories.
  - Babel transpiled [code preview](https://github.com/gandm/language-babel#interface-to-babel-v6--v5).
- - Support for [styled-components](https://github.com/styled-components/styled-components) CSS inside tagged template strings including auto-completion.
+ - Support for [styled-components](https://github.com/styled-components/styled-components) CSS inside tagged template strings including CSS auto-completion and optionally [Emmet](https://docs.emmet.io/cheat-sheet/) CSS completion under a package setting.
+Please note that emmet completion is just for snippets.
+Additional features such as vendor prefix and gradient support is not supported as these require a full distribution of emmet which I feel is too large for this package.
  - Support for [GraphQL code highlighting](https://github.com/gandm/language-babel#graphql-code-highlighting)
  - [Support for adding other language grammars to highlight code inside template literal strings](https://github.com/gandm/language-babel#javascript-tagged-template-literal-grammar-extensions).